roozbehaghabarari/ising-potts-montecarlo-materials-science/README.md

     MCPotts.m – MATLAB code for the Potts model

-    Document.pdf – A comprehensive report that includes:
+    DOCUMENT.pdf – A comprehensive report that includes:

         Explanation of the models and simulation approach